vrym2/OpenCosmos_Challenge/README.md

 ## Data Engineering Challenge
 This repository consists of the scripts developed for the data engineering challenge presented by Open Cosmos Ltd.

+Please go to [notebooks/challenge.ipynb](./notebooks/challenge.ipynb) and run the notebook to see the technical objectives carried out in the project.

 ### Instructions

 1. Make sure you have Google Cloud Storage API enabled for this Google Cloud project.
 Please click [here](./docs/GooglCloud_Instructions.md) for the instructions.